lfrank14/profesh/content/authors/admin/_index.md

 title: Lea E. Frank
 ---

-I'm a PhD student studying cognitive neuroscience and data science at the University of Oregon.
-I work in Dr. Dasa Zeithamova's [Brain & Memory Lab](https://cognem.uoregon.edu/) studying how memories are used to guide novel decisions and generate new knowledge.
-My research employs behavioral and fMRI techniques to understand memory-guided decision making.
-Through my research, I discovered a passion for data analysis and storytelling.
-Following graduation, I will be seeking data science position where I can apply that passion to solving real-world problems.
+I'm a quantitative researcher with a passion for data analysis and storytelling.
+I have 8 years of experience in scientific research, with highly developed skills in computer programming, data analysis, project management, and communicating findings to both technical and non-technical audiences.
+Having recently completed my Ph.D. in cognitive neuroscience and a specialization in educational data science, I am eager to apply my expertise in an industry setting.
+This website contains a portfolio of projects, highlighting my proficiency in statistical analysis, data engineering, visualization, and storytelling, and productivity with both independent and collaborative projects.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/lf_resume.pdf" "newtab" >}}resumé{{< /staticref >}} or {{< staticref "uploads/lf_cv.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/lf_resume.pdf" "newtab" >}}resumé{{< /staticref >}} or {{< staticref "uploads/lf_cv.pdf" "newtab" >}}CV{{< /staticref >}} for more information.